VANCOUVER BUNGALOWS INCREASED IN VALUE 1,167% IN 30 YEARS

 Vancoverism feeds from this tenet.
 In a speculative land market social values no longer shape community planning.
 In Vancouver, for example, the Mount Pleasant Community Plan was ‘updated’ in 2012.
 The exercise identified new sites for towers and for hi-rise to the exclusion of anything else.

-The plan took no account of elements supporting social functioning, such as: transportation, parks, homelessness, livable streets, walkable neighborhoods and housing affordability.
-The same trend is spreading throughout the city and the region.
-Local governments are abandoning social concerns to focus laser-like on increasing revenues by permitting hi-rise and—more preferably still—towers on land that previously supported suburban densities.
+The plan took no account of elements for supporting social functioning, such as: transportation, parks, homelessness, livable streets, walkable neighborhoods and housing affordability.
+The same trend is spreading throughout the city and the region one neighborhood and one regional plan at a time.
+Local governments are abandoning social concerns to focus laser-like on increasing revenues.
+Permitting hi-rise and—more preferably still—towers on land that previously supported suburban densities creates two streams of revenue.
+Developers pay up-front ‘development charges’ to city halls.
+Downstream, when the project completes, municipal tax revenues multiply in a straight line with the increase in density.
+Finally, as land values are lifted all over the region, city coffers bulge with a windfall in property taxes.

 4. BUILDINGS CAN INDIRECTLY AFFECT SURROUNDING LAND VALUES.

-The fourth law points directly to the ‘Expo Effect’.
+The fourth law points directly to the ‘Expo/Olympics Effect’.
 The escalation in land price in Metro Vancouver has been ‘a tide that lifts all boats’ alright—raising them beyond the point where greatest part of the population can afford to buy them.
 Vancouverism has revolutionized the principle of ‘stable land valuations’ to such an extent that land speculation is now the preferred mechanism for generating profits in the private sector and wealth in the public sector.
-This is achieved by pouring bottomless amounts of capital into the market with Towers-and-Skytrain mega projects.
+This is achieved by pouring bottomless amounts of capital into the market with mega projects.
+Developers build private mega projects—the Towers.
+And governments build public mega projects—the Skytrain.

-Martin Adams suggests that too much capital locating in limited footprints may indirectly distort land values nearby.
+Martin Adams suggests that too much capital locating in a limited footprint—the transit station area, for example—may indirectly distort land values nearby.
 In the Vancouverism this is the direct and deliberate intension.
 The first tower to go up in a neighborhood, the ‘bunker busting bomb,’ resets real estate values for the entire district.
-As condominium towers up-sell the market the lowest value obtained by an apartment in a condo tower resets property values in the rest of the area.
+As condominium towers up-sell the market the lowest value obtained for a unit in a tower resets property value expectations in the rest of the area.
 Age or condition makes little difference since the real estate play is all in the land.
-Soon land prices become so inflated that only tower projects will yield sufficient return.
+Soon land prices become so inflated that only tower projects can yield sufficient return.
+The neighborhood then becomes a patchwork of old dilapidated sites that won’t redevelop and new, out of character shinny towers built at a completely different scale.

 Thus, the Bosa Properties’ luxury Cardero project in Coal Harbour selling for an average of $1,700 per square foot in 2016 can be compared to $650 per square foot fetched by a 40-year-old apartment sold in a three-storey, wood frame strata building in Mount Pleasant (the condo appreciated 530% in 30 years; almost 3x the CPI increase of 185% over the same period).
 What owners of strata property are now contemplating is the tripling of the square-foot-value of their holdings by selling the whole strata property to a developer who will replace it with a mid-rise apartment.